 You get points by doing searches (set your default search engine to Swagbucks), taking polls and surveys, shopping through their site, watching videos, using printable coupons, and a whole lot more.
 They even have bonus codes throughout the day and special events.
 There is such a wide range of ways to earn points, you are bound to find something that works for you.
 My favorite ways are searches, coupons, and the Swagbucks toolbar.
 The points adds up fast.
 We paid for diapers this way for years and now it's how we pay for Christmas.
-If you print coupons, do it through Swagbucks and earn 10 points for each one you use plus some just for printing them.
+If you print coupons, do it through Swagbucks and earn 10 SBs for each one you use plus some just for printing them.

 The best thing about this free site is that it works with real money not points so you know exactly where you stand.
 Jingit is a mix of Ibotta, Shopkick, and Swagbucks TV.
 You earn money by watching videos, scanning products at a store, and buying products to receive a rebate.
 Jingit is much more specific with which stores you can buy which products but their payout seems to be higher than others.
 Pay attention to Blitz Bonuses- that's where you can really make some great money!
 You can use Jingit online or as an app.

-A mobile app that gives you points for going into stores and scanning products.
+Shopkick is a mobile app that gives you points for going into stores and scanning products.
 You can also earn a few for going through their look books or watching videos at home (I hand my phone over to my kids to go through the look books- they love collecting all the bonus points).
 Shopkick also has special coupons for some stores which is a nice incentive.
 If you have problems with Shopkick's GPS check to see their tips on checking-in because sometimes you have to go to a specific spot of the store for it to register.
-You can redeem points for gift cards which are loaded in the app immediately.
+You can redeem points for gift cards which are loaded in the app.

 For instance, you can earn 50 points for walking into Target then its 500 points for a $2 Target gift card on Shopkick.
 You can only check-in so many times a week but there are also scans throughout the store that will give you more points.
 If you only check in when you normally go it takes about a month or two to get a card but if you scan and are more conscious of check-ins, it's faster (and keep a look out for those high point special check-in days).
 You can also connect a credit or debit card to earn points on everything you purchase at certain stores.